Tuesday, 22 July 2025

 I could afford to pay a lot more money for a Technics Direct Drive (DD) turntable which is the progenitor of Audio Technics DD models.
 So why didn't I splash out?
 I do not have a big collection of pristine and completely analogue produced LPs.
 If I did I might have spent a small fortune on a high quality Technics turntable or even a Linn belt drive.
 Most of my playing is by digital records.
 I have a number of modern re-mastered LPs but these have all be remastered using digital methods so I nearly always play the digital version unless I feel in the mood for a little bit of analogue nostalgia.
 The ATLP140xp serves my purpose well, I can play 78rpm shellac recordings, 45 rpm vinyl records and vinyl LPs both old and modern.
 The direct drive gives me plenty of torque for 78 rpm records and the pitch sliders are useful to play back "78" records that were not recorded at standard speed.

 The ATLP140xp runs silently and I can hear no motor noise either from cupping my ear next the platter or when the record is running through the amplifier.
 I can hear no appreciable hum from the turntable even when the amplifier is turned up to maximum when I am not playing a record.
 My amplifier produces white noise at high volumes which masks any noise from from the turntable.
 I hear plenty of noise from the records themselves if I turn up the volume high enough.
 I do not hear any wow or flutter and a RPM calculator on my portable 'phone shows that the turntable performs much better than specified.
 The tone arm does not skip even though I do not use the anti-skate.
 I have set up my cartridges to 2 grams down force and they show no signs of mis-tracking.
 I use both micro line and conical styluses and they both sound wonderful.
 All in all the turntable provides a stable platform for my needs and I am amazed at how good it sounds even though it cannot match the performance of a well mastered cd.
-A piano sounds like a piano and a violon sounds like a violin etc. The turntable performs well with all sorts of music especially jazz.
+A piano sounds like a piano and a violin sounds like a violin etc. The turntable performs well with all sorts of music especially jazz.
 I saw no need to change the "RCA" provided connector cables as they perform so well.
 So there is not need to spend a fortune on the doubtful benefits of different cables.

 I run the audio signal through a budget pre-amplifier which performs equally as well as the turntable and my all analogue amplifier.